Old Photo Specialists

-If you are considering our services, please note the following:
+If you are considering our services, please read the following:

 - OPS needs access to the earliest printing of every photograph for us to do our best work.
-Making a proper scan (or the use of cameras for larger items) is essential to our photo restoration process since originals contain chemical information that is usually lost once a scan is made that “skips” over that detail.
+Making a proper scan (or the use of cameras for larger items and convex pictures) is essential to our photo restoration process since originals contain chemical information that is usually lost once a scan is made that “skips” over that detail.
 Most shops then make “color copies” that can easily result in the long term destruction of the image once they are exposed to prolonged sunlight.
 We only make archival giclee’ prints!
 Usually we do not need to keep the original once the correct scan has been made.
 Serious genealogists need to store all photographic originals in a safe, dry place and only make archival giclee prints on the most important ones.

 - In the case of restoring color prints, it is important to understand that UV light which is a natural component of sunlight is responsible for breaking down the chemical compounds that give selected reflected light, or the color you see, resulting in “fading” or loss of color.
 The software in many of today’s programs is able to recover much of this loss, the rest is done by us.
-Prints that are severely damaged or have been copied already generally do not recover well.
+Prints that are severely damaged, out of focus or have been copied already generally do not restore well.